ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Multiple topology layers can be grouped into the same network topology instance, if solution requires.

 REQ-VIEWPOINTS:
-: SIMAP should provide different views to different stakeholders.
+: SIMAP should provide different views to different applications.
 For example, one application may need to see Layer 2 and Layer 3 layers in a single network topology instance, while another application may need to see them as separate network topology instances.